theginox/SETechAssessment/README.md

 # SETechAssessment

-Cloud Native infrastructure encompasses many, many things these days.
+Cloud Native Security encompasses many, many things these days.
 We do not expect anyone to be an expert in everything--that is impossible!
 Rather, we look for key traits:

 **GRIT** - We are a scale-up.
 It's fun, challenging, and demanding.
 GRIT is the number one trait we look for when finding someone who we believe will be successful, contributing to a world class organization.
 Learn more about GRIT: https://angeladuckworth.com/grit-book/